AkritiKeswani/milvus-chatwithme/README.md

 - "What genres of music do I listen to most?"
 - "Which artists have multiple albums in my collection?"
-- "Tell me about my jazz music collection"
+- "What genres does Post Malone span?"
-- "What albums do I have by The Beatles?"
+- "Tell me about my Pakistani artists"
 - "Show me artists that span multiple genres"
 - "What's the diversity of my music taste?"